 And so it is that Archey winches.
 He winches Winchward Beach's only amusement park's only roller coaster eight hours a day, six days a week, seven weeks a day.
 His frail, thirty-five-year-old arms winch the winch with only the raw skill a veteran wincher can muster, despite the fact that Archey has only actually been winching for three months.
 Winchward Beach has long been a staple on the grand list of places one should never visit, or think about visiting, or even think about in general.
 Thinking about Winchward Beach is considered a thought crime.
 Thinking about thought crimes is also considered a thought crime.
 Do not think.
 Thinking is for communists and people who pee on the toilet seat.
 Archey understands this very well as he unthinkingly winches the roller coaster's passengers up the mildly steep incline.
 At the top, he lets them go, sending them for the ride of their miserable lives, for only the truly miserable decide to go on Winchward Beach's roller coaster.
 On this specific day, however, there is nobody on the roller coaster.
 Only about nine tourists visit Winchward Beach in any given decade, so for the majority of the time, Archey is not winching anybody.
 Archey doesn't mind.
 As long as he can winch, his conscience is at ease.

-Archey, content with another day of winching, relaxes on his heated recliner, his one legged asthmatic hound Marmaduke precariously balancing beside him.
-The television, long since reduced to a box with today’s newspaper taped on the front and a candle providing back-lighting, flickers fire-hazardously.
-A knock on Archey’s door.
+Archey, content with another day of winching, relaxes on his heated recliner (which is really just perpetually on fire), his one-legged asthmatic hound Marmaduke precariously balancing beside him.
+The television, long since reduced to a box with today’s newspaper taped on the front and a candle providing backlighting, flickers fire-hazardously.
+Then, a knock sounds on Archey’s door.

 ‘Knock knock,’ says the knock on Archey’s door.